asmaa4may/DeTraC_COVId19/README.md

  If you used DeTraC and found it useful, please cite the following papers:

  •	Abbas A, Abdelsamea MM, Gaber MM.
-DeTraC: **Transfer Learning of Class Decomposed Medical Images in Convolutional Neural Networks. under review** 2020.
+DeTraC: **Transfer Learning of Class Decomposed Medical Images in Convolutional Neural Networks.
+IEEE Access** 2020. ( https://ieeexplore.ieee.org/document/9075155?source=authoralert)

- •	Abbas A, Abdelsamea MM, Gaber MM. **Classification of COVID-19 in chest X-ray images usingDeTraC deep convolutional neural network. under review** 2020.
+ •	Abbas A, Abdelsamea MM, Gaber MM. **Classification of COVID-19 in chest X-ray images usingDeTraC deep convolutional neural network. to peer review** 2020.